-Students examine the theory, skills and qualities of a professional helping relationship.
-Emphasis is placed on the values that form the foundation of a client-centered, strengths-based and ecological approach to supportive counselling, including respect, genuineness, empathy and empowerment.
-The significance and impact of relationships, processes of problem-management, crisis management, coping strategies, goal setting and implementation are examined.
-Opportunities for practice and self-reflection are provided.
+Students examine the theory, skills, qualities and ethical considerations of a professional helping relationship that promote self-sufficiency and self-determination.
+Emphasis is placed on the values that form a client-centred, strengths-based and ecological approach to supportive counselling, including respect, genuineness, empathy and empowerment.
+Students examine their personal values and attitudes and their impact on the helping relationship.
+Skills for teaching crisis management, coping strategies, goal setting and implementation are investigated.
+Crisis and suicide prevention and intervention are discussed.
+Students practice active listening, helping skills, and de-escalation of behaviour through experiential activities.

 Students registering for credit courses for the first time must declare a program at the point of registration.
 Declaring a program does not necessarily mean students must complete a program, individual courses may be taken for skill improvement and upgrading.